MultiSafepay/docs/content/integration/ready-made/oscommerce/faq/updating-the-plugin.md

     - /payments/integrations/ecommerce-platforms/oscommerce/faq/updating-the-plugin/
 ---

-There are 3 ways to update the plugin:
+You can update the plugin:

 - In your [backend](/glossaries/multisafepay-glossary/#backend)
 - In the CMS marketplace